wmde/wikidata-wikibase-team/process/journey-model.md

 How does this whole thing work?

+Where the idea for a trailblaze comes might be:
+- Anyone can form a kickoff meeting and try to convince the group why their idea is compelling and why people should join a trailblaze for that idea/goal

+EM, in close collaboration with PMs as roadmap owners, will have a final say when those will start / whether it’s something that should start.

 Campers are working on camp, a **kickoff meeting** begins and all the members of the big Wikidata camp are invited to join.
 Product Manager / Engineering Manager will have a **kickoff meeting** for a feature set / Product with a goal and epics (for hikers)

 After the kickoff meeting there will be **bonfire meeting**, where the camp will decide who will join the **hike** / **trailblazing**.